Mila Kunis Just Made A Drastic Hair Change

-When we’re looking for brunette color inspiration, Mila Kunis always pops up in our search.
-The actress' chocolate-brown roots are her trademark, and since emerging on the scene in the early 2000s, she’s rarely veered from her natural color and mid-length style (aside from the occasional haircut and very subtle highlights a few years back).
+When we’re looking for brunette colour inspiration, Mila Kunis always pops up in our search.
+The actress' chocolate-brown roots are her trademark, and since emerging on the scene in the early 2000s, she’s rarely veered from her natural colour and mid-length style (aside from the occasional haircut and very subtle highlights a few years back).

 So, it was a shock when, earlier this week, Kunis stepped out with a complete hair makeover.
 The actress was spotted rocking platinum-blonde hair with turquoise blue tips (à la Taylor Swift) hidden under a baseball cap.
-The color is a far cry from the brunette strands we’re used to, but the update is right on trend for fall.
+The colour is a far cry from the brunette strands we’re used to, but the update is right on trend for autumn.

 Advertisement